ggevay/emma/README.md

 <br>
 **Grouping & Nesting**

-Emma's grouping operator introduces nesting:

 ```scala
 val ys: DataBag[Grp[K,DataBag[A]]] = xs.groupBy(k)
 ```

-The resulting databag contains groups of input elements that share the same key.
-The `Grp` type has two components – a group key: K, and group values: DataBag[A].
-This is fundamentally different from Spark, Flink, and Hadoop MapReduce, where the group values have the type Iterable[A] or Iterator[A].
-An ubiquitous support for DataBag nesting allows us to hide primitives like groupByKey, reduceByKey and aggregateByKey, which might appear to be the same, behind a uniform *“groupBy and fold”* programming model.
+As you can see in the above example, grouping in Emma produces nested DataBags.
+This is fundamentally different from Spark, Flink, and Hadoop MapReduce, where the group values have the type `Iterable[A]` or `Iterator[A]`.
+By introducing nested DataBags, we can avoid primitives like groupByKey, reduceByKey or aggregateByKey ans instead offer a declarative way of writing these operations.
-To group a bag of (a, b) tuples by a and compute the sum of b for each group, for example, we can write:
+To group a DataBag of tuples `(a, b)` and compute the sum over all `b` with the same `a`, we can simply write:

 ```scala
 for (g <- xs.groupBy(_.a)) yield (g.key, g.values.sum())
 ```

-Due to the deep embedding approach we commit to, we can recognize nested DataBag patterns like the one above at compile time and rewrite them into more efficient equivalent expressions using host-system primitives like aggregateByKey.
+Emma can recognize nested DataBag patterns at compile time and rewrite them into more efficient equivalent expressions using host-system primitives like aggregateByKey.

 <br>
 **Read and Write Operations**

-To interface with the core DataBag abstraction, the language also provides operators to read and write data from a file system, as well as convertors for Scala `Seq` types:
+Emma also provides operators to read and write data from a file system, as well as convertors for Scala `Seq` types:

 ```scala
 // define schema